 - 2 large eggs

-9. Bake 10 to 12 minutes or until golden brown.
+- Bake 18 minutes for large cookies, 10 to 12 minutes for smaller cookies or until golden brown.

-* You can also bake them in silicone individual muffin tins as I did in the picture for 18-20 minutes.
+- * You can also bake them in silicone individual muffin tins for 18-20 minutes.